-For the supported operating systems list, see the Dell Systems Software Support Matrix located at support.dell.com/manuals.
+For a list of platforms, Operating Systems, and Browsers support added and deprecated, refer to the Dell Systems Software Support Matrix Version 6.5 at support.dell.com/manuals→ Software → Systems Management → Dell OpenManage Releases.

 See the Server Administrator context-sensitive online help for more information on features introduced in this release.